GlassBricks/typed-factorio/README.md

 If you wish to see types for more lualib modules, feel free to open an issue or pull request.

-### The `global` table
+### The `storage` table

-The `global` table (in the runtime stage) can have any shape, so it is not defined here.
+The `storage` table (in the runtime stage) can have any shape, so it is not defined here.
 Instead, you can define it yourself:

-- Add `declare const global: <Your type>` in a `.d.ts` file included in your project, to apply it project-wide.
+- Add `declare const storage: <Your type>` in a `.d.ts` file.
+Make sure this file is included by your tsconfig!
+- Add `declare global { const storage: <Your type> }` in a `.ts` file included in your project.
-- Add `declare const global: {...}` to each file where needed.
+- Add `declare const storage: {...}` to each file where needed.
 This way, you can define only properties that each file specifically uses.

-## Using multiple stages in the same project
+## Using multiple loading stages in the same project

 Every Factorio loading stage declares different global variables.
 To add types for multiple Factorio stages, you have a few options: